home-assistant/home-assistant.io/source/_integrations/tankerkoenig.markdown

 ---

 The `tankerkoenig` platform allows you to monitor the fuel prices with [tankerkoenig.de](https://www.tankerkoenig.de/) from within Home Assistant and setup automations based on the information.
-One entity will be created for each gas station within the given radius and for each fuel type in it.
+One entity will be created for each fuel station within the given radius and for each fuel type in it.

+You can also add additional stations manually, referencing them via their IDs.
+To find out the ID for a given fuel station, you can use the [TankstellenFinder](https://creativecommons.tankerkoenig.de/TankstellenFinder/index.html) tool.

 ## Setup